maweeks/test-docs/docs/faq.md

 **Q: How do I change the content for my app?**

 A: You should fork the Fleet Pond app [repository](https://github.com/fleet-pond/fleet-pond-app).
-From there you can change the content of the app.
+From there you can change the content for your app.

 * App icons are stored in /res/icon/android/ and /res/icon/ios/.
 The multiple resolutions are required for different phone screen resolutions, you should keep them the same resolution.
 * Splash screens are stored in /res/screen/android/ and /res/screen/ios/.
 The multiple resolutions are required for different phone screen resolutions, you should keep them the same resolution.